Buyer - Be Aware - You need to do your own Due Diligence

 • Roof leaks or HVAC problems

-2. Review Property Disclosures
+2. Review Disclosures

 3. Look Into Zoning and Restrictions